-For the compliance testing associated with this Application Notes, encryption capabilities were used for security, TLS transport for signaling and SRTP for media was used inside of the enterprise (private network side, in between Avaya components) and outside of the enterprise (public network side, in between the Avaya enterprise and CenturyLink).
+For the compliance testing associated with this Application Notes, the interface between the Avaya system and the Frontier network did not include the use of any specific encryption features, UDP Transport for signaling and RTP for media was used between the Avaya system and the Frontier network across the SIP trunk.
+TLS transport for signaling and SRTP for media was used inside of the enterprise (private network side, in between Avaya components).